nadaboulaares/nadaboulaares.github.io/README.md

 ### Experience
 #### ML Engineer, Omdena, New York, United States.
 ##### April 2022 - Now
--Co-led the modeling task of the Minktek project Collaborated with a multidisciplinary team to develop advanced models and algorithms, resulting in improved accuracy and personalized treatment plans.
+- Co-led the modeling task of the Minktek project Collaborated with a multidisciplinary team to develop advanced models and algorithms, resulting in improved accuracy and personalized treatment plans.
 - Co-led the deployment task of the Belyntic project, Utilized Streamlit and FastAPI frame-